douglaswilliamnsantana/task-android/Readme.md

 ## License

-> Copyright 2024 Google, Inc. Licensed to the Apache Software Foundation
+> Copyright 2024, Inc. Licensed to the Apache Software Foundation
 > (ASF) under one or more contributor license agreements.
 See the NOTICE
 > file distributed with this work for additional information regarding
 > copyright ownership.
 The ASF licenses this file to you under the